Topolobampo: Topolobampo utopian colony

-Topolobampo was the site of a Radical "utopian" colony inspired by Henry George's economic ideas.
+Topolobampo was the site of a radical "utopian" colony inspired by Henry George's economic ideas.
 Albert Kimsey Owen was its founder and leader; Marie Howland and John W. Lovell were prominent backers.

 That utopian group published a newsletter in English, The Credit Foncier of Sinaloa in Topolobampo.
 The masthead says "Collective ownership and management for public utilities and conveniences - the community responsible for the health, usefulness, individuality and security of each. - Albert K. Owen."
 Two pages of one edition (vol. 4, no. 24, September 1, 1889, whole no. 161), has been preserved at Western Reserve Historical Society in Cleveland, Ohio, pasted into a Wallace Cathcart scrapbook on Shakers.
 Those two pages include an article on the Tyringham, Massachusetts Shakers and correspondence from several prospective members.
 Evidently the fledgling group hoped to use the reminiscences of Julia Johnson, a former Shaker, to market the concept of a communal society to prospective members.

+The colony quickly found difficulties.
+Every enterprise failed, and soon the colonists found themselves without food or clean water.
+Things became so bad that in 1888 the U.S. Navy was compelled to send USS Iroquois to evacuate the survivors.
+None accepted the offer.
+Only in 1962 was the railroad connecting the colony with the U.S. completed.
+In 1967, The San Diego Union reported 500 families forming the core of the modern city of Topolobampo.